rom1504/rbot/README.md

  * Follow the Windows instructions from [Obvious/ursa](https://github.com/Obvious/ursa)
  * `npm install -g rbot`

-If you download the source via github, you can just run `npm install`
+If you download the source via github, you can run `npm install` then `jison grammar.jison` (the grammar.js file is included in the npm repository but not the git repository)

 ## Usage